This Home Design is Perfect for Narrow Lots and Tiny Homes

 A narrow rectangular footprint, simplicity of construction, and efficiency are the signature features of the shotgun.
 Like most homes in New Orleans, shotguns are usually raised two to three feet of the ground in response to the threats of storms, hurricanes, and high winds that affected the coastal areas of Louisiana.
 Most shotguns are built almost always close to a street and have a very short front yard.

 Here are some of the other distinct characteristics of the shotgun house:

-1. Single door and window in front of the house – in some types of shotguns, there is often a side door that leads to the back room.
+1. Single door and window in front of the house – there is often a side door that leads to the backroom in some types of shotguns.

 2. Decorative shutters that cover the front door and window

-3. Typically, shotguns have a wood frame structure and siding, but there also some made of brick or stone.
+3. Typically, shotguns have a wood frame structure and siding, but they're also some made of brick or stone.